google-deepmind/alphafold/README.md

 *   `msas/` - A directory containing the files describing the various genetic tool hits that were used to construct the input MSA.
-*   `result_model_*.pkl` – A `pickle` file containing a nested dictionary of the various Numpy arrays directly produced by the model.
-In addition to the output of the structure module, this includes auxiliary outputs such as distograms and pLDDT scores.
-If using the pTM models then the pTM logits will also be contained in this file.
+*   `result_model_*.pkl` – A `pickle` file containing a nested dictionary of the various NumPy arrays directly produced by the model.
+In addition to the output of the structure module, this includes auxiliary outputs such as:

+    *   Distograms (`distogram/logits` contains a NumPy array of shape [N_res, N_res, N_bins] and `distogram/bin_edges` contains the definition of the
+        bins).
+    *   Per-residue pLDDT scores (`plddt` contains a NumPy array of shape [N_res] with the range of possible values from `0` to `100`, where `100` means most confident).
+This can serve to identify sequence regions predicted with high confidence or as an overall per-target confidence score when averaged across residues.
+    *   Present only if using pTM models: predicted TM-score (`ptm` field contains a scalar).
+As a predictor of a global superposition metric, this score is designed to also assess whether the model is confident in the overall domain packing.
+    *   Present only if using pTM models: predicted pairwise aligned errors (`predicted_aligned_error` contains a NumPy array of shape [N_res, N_res] with the range of possible values from `0` to `max_predicted_aligned_error`, where `0` means most confident).
+This can serve for a visualisation of domain packing confidence within the structure.

 This code has been tested to match mean top-1 accuracy on a CASP14 test set with pLDDT ranking over 5 model predictions (some CASP targets were run with earlier